dcc22/dc-first-project/README.md

-# ds-project-template
+# dc-first-project

-This is the readme for my firt project repository.
+This is the readme for my first project repository.

 The EDA.ipynb kernel contains my coding processes for cleaning the data, and to generate the graphical analysis.